newrelic/aws-log-ingestion/README.md

 * Some users in UTF-8 environments have reported difficulty with defining strings of `NR_TAGS` delimited by the semicolon `;` character.
 If this applies to you, you can set an alternative delimiter character as the value of `NR_ENV_DELIMITER`, and separate your `NR_TAGS` with that.
 * Custom Lambda and VPC log groups can be set using the `NR_LAMBDA_LOG_GROUP_PREFIX` and `NR_VPC_LOG_GROUP_PREFIX` environment variables.
+* The New Relic License Key can now be fetched from multiple secure sources:

+- **Environment Variables**
+- **AWS Systems Manager (SSM) Parameter Store**
+- **AWS Secrets Manager**

+A caching mechanism has also been added to store the New Relic License Key.
+This prevents fetching the key from AWS Secrets Manager or SSM Parameter Store on each Lambda execution, improving performance.

+### Configuration

+- Set the `nr_license_key_source` variable to choose the source of the license key.
+The available options are `environment_var`, `ssm`, or `secrets_manager`.
+The default value is `environment_var`.
+- Set the `enable_caching_for_license_key` variable to `true` to enable caching for the New Relic License Key.

 ## Manual Deployment